One of the foundational services for any network is the Domain Name System (DNS), and the bigger the network, the harder DNS becomes to manage.

 This file contains a simple task to restart the bind9 service.
 It is defined in a separate handler file to ensure that the service is not restarted every time we run the playbook, just when something changes.

-flag in the main task to trigger when it changes.
+We use this with the notify flag in the main task to trigger when it changes.

 ---